In this Article

 You will be required to undergo the following tests during the 6th month of your pregnancy:

 - Urine test for measuring protein and sugar

-- Gestational diabetes test wherein you will be asked to drink a glass of glucose water and blood test will be done after an hour.
+- Gestational diabetes test wherein you will be asked to drink a glass of glucose water and blood test will be done after 2 hours.

 - Measuring the fundal height of the uterus

 - Examining the foetus position and size of the uterus

 - Examination of feet and limbs for any signs of varicose veins or swelling